softindex/datakernel/examples/README.md

 $ cd datakernel
 $ mvn clean install -DskipTests
 ```

+To run the examples in an IDE, you need to clone DataKernel locally and import it as a Maven project.
+Then you should
+set up default working directory of run configurations in your IDE so that the examples can work correctly.
+In accordance
+to DataKernel module structure, the working directory should be set to the module folder.
+In IntelliJ IDEA you can do it in the following way: `Run -> Edit configurations -> [Run/Debug Configurations ->
+[Templates -> Application] -> [Working directory -> $MODULE_WORKING_DIR$]]`.

+Before running the examples, build the project (**Ctrl + F9** for IntelliJ IDEA).

-These commands are repeated in each of the examples' instructions just to make sure that everything will work correctly.
+These instructions are repeated in each of the examples' description just to make sure that everything will work
-Yet if you've entered the commands once, you can omit these three lines from now on.
+correctly.
+Yet if you've followed the instructions once, you can omit them from now on.

-To run the examples in an IDE, you need to clone DataKernel, import Maven projects and then properly set up working
-directory.
-For IntelliJ IDEA: `Run -> Edit configurations -> [Run/Debug Configurations -> [Templates -> Application] -> [Working directory ->
-$MODULE_WORKING_DIR$]]`.

 ### Basic modules
 If you haven't checked out [Hello World](https://github.com/softindex/datakernel/tree/master/examples/getting-started)
 getting-started example yet, you can start with it.
 This simple 5-minutes tutorial represents how to create a basic
 application in DataKernel-like way.

-You may continue with some basic modules, most of them contain several simple examples:
+Then you may continue with some basic modules:
 * [ByteBuf examples](https://github.com/softindex/datakernel/tree/master/examples/bytebuf) - ByteBuf provides efficient
 and recyclable byte buffers.
 The examples will show you how to create and utilize them for different purposes.